Spherical collapse model

 The spherical collapse model describes the evolution of nearly homogeneous matter in the early Universe into collapsed virialized structures - dark matter halos.
 This model assumes that halos are spherical and dominated by gravity which leads to an analytical solution for several of the halos' properties such as density and radius over time.

 The framework for spherical collapse was first developed to describe the infall of matter into clusters of galaxies.
 At this time, in the early 1970s, astronomical evidence for dark matter was still being collected, and it was believed that the Universe was dominated by ordinary, visible matter.
 However, it is now thought that dark matter is the dominating species of matter.

 Derivation and key equations

-The simplest halo formation scenario involves taking a sufficiently overdense spherical patch, which we call a proto-halo (e.g., Descjacques et al. 2018), of the early Universe and tracking its evolution under the effect of its self-gravity.
+The simplest halo formation scenario involves taking a sufficiently overdense spherical patch, which we call a proto-halo (e.g., Desjacques et al. 2018), of the early Universe and tracking its evolution under the effect of its self-gravity.
 Once the proto-halo has collapsed and virialized, it becomes a halo.

 Since the matter outside this sphere is spherically symmetric, we can apply Newton's shell theorem or Birkhoff's theorem (for a more general description), so that external forces average to zero and we can treat the proto-halo as isolated from the rest of the Universe.
 The proto-halo has a density $\rho$, mass $M$, and radius $r$ (given in physical coordinates) which are related by $\rho=M/(4\pi r^3/3)$.